georgiana-nanea-dev/inventory-management-java-jdbc/README.md

 The Inventory Management System is a Java console application for managing product data stored in a MySQL database.

-The application provides CRUD operations:
+The application provides complete CRUD operations:

 * Create products
 * Read product information